FMSC-Measurements/VolumeLibrary/docs/NewVolLibPlanning/reengPlanning.md

   - create `ConfigurationManager` class for loading coefficent data in from JSON files.
 The configuration manager will also handle storing configuration data in mememory so that JSON files only need to be read once in the case of calculating many tree volumes at once.

   ### Phase II
-  This phase will takle the biomass calculation side of things first.
+  This phase will tackle the biomass calculation side of things first.
 Since biomass calculation is less extensive this will help warm up to working in a new language while not bighting off a big chunk.

  - design out `BiomassCalculator` base class and base logic.
  - create `JenkinsBiomassCalculator` sub class